AndypSheridan/barbelles-api/README.md

 ### **Admin Page**

-The Admin page was setup almost immediately.
+The Admin page was setup almost immediately after creating a superuser in the terminal.
 This was crucial as it provided an initial means of adding test data and users to the project.
 Due to the fact I had to wipe my database, I was advised to remove the SQLite3 DB and connect solely to my Postgres database.
 The screenshot below shows the admin page populated with the most current data at the time of writing.

 ![Screenshot of admin page](docs/images/api-admin.png)

 <hr>

 ### **Posts**
 ​
-It is possible to view a list of all posts:
+The post list page shows a list of all posts added either in the admin panel or from the front end:

 ![Screenshot of posts list](docs/images/api-posts.png)